Exorath/MapPlugin/README.md

 #####Requires exorath.maps.save.{mapId}.{envId}(wildcards allowed)
 If there is a version of this mapId currently open on the server, it will be saved.

+You can save a map to another environment then it was loaded from.

 ####/maps create {mapId}
 #####Requires exorath.maps.create.{mapId}  (wildcards allowed)